jacek99/maven-python-mojos/maven-python-mojos/maven-bdd-plugin/README.rst

 	  Background:
 	    Given I am the user Admin with the ADMIN role
-	    And there is an existing user call demo with the REGULAR_USER role
+	    And there is an existing user called demo

 	  Scenario: Adding a new user
 	    When I add a new user called john_doe